LenoLen/LenoLen/README.md

 i dont mind any kind of jokes, joke about getting me pregnant i literally dont care.
 ***
-Antiship okegom fans avoid interacting how can you be an anti, and like okegom. i dont like yall.
+Antiship okegom fans avoid interacting how can you be an anti, and like okegom. i dont like yall. posers :/